Updated: Jan 11

 A Natural Pesticide

 Neem Oil is a vegetable oil pressed from the fruits and seeds of the Neem tree, Azadirachta Indica.
 It contains a natural Insecticide, acaricide and fungicide called azadirachtin, a complex triterpenoid.
 It is not strictly a juvenile hormone mimic but has a more complex spectrum of activity.
 It acts as a potent antifeedant and affects insect metamorphosis and development.
-In addition to azadirachtin, Neem extracts contain compounds with antifeedant, repellency, growth regulator and oviposition deterrent activities and extracts of neem seeds have been registered as pesticides for use in controlling several insects affecting ornamentals and horticultural crops.
+In addition to azadirachtin, Neem extracts contain compounds with antifeedant, repellency, growth regulator and oviposition deterrent activities.
+Also, extracts of neem seeds have been registered as pesticides for use in controlling several insects affecting ornamentals and horticultural crops.
 Neem Oil is not known to be harmful to mammals, birds, bees, and earthworms.

-Neem Oil as an Insecticide
+Neem Oil As An Insecticide

-Neem Oil as a Fungicide
+Neem Oil As A Fungicide

 Neem Oil is a dark liquid in its normal state and to convert the form into a sprayable liquid.
 Lankem has developed an emulsifier system that produces a free-flowing emulsion in an aqueous environment.

-Mix the oil and Agrosurf NOE together, then add to water and mix.
+Process: Mix the oil and Agrosurf NOE together, then add to water and mix.